Protect Web Endpoints

 HTTP Methods

-For each endpoint that you protect, you must select which HTTP methods to monitor.
+For each endpoint that you protect, you must select which HTTP methods you want Bot Defense to protect.
 You can select multiple methods.

 - GET(XHR/Fetch): Use when the protected application makes an XHTTPRequest or Fetch API call to get the content of the page.
 GET requests are protected only if they are sent by XHTTPRequest from a page with Bot Defense JavaScript injected, not from direct navigation using the address bar or link.